 Talking about my paper round , half way tho’ my paper round was a fucking great black giant poodle.
 His owner would let it out in the morning on it’s own.
 If he ever saw me he would come charging at me . and I would run like fuck into one of the apartment entrances, and get behind a door.
 The poodle would sit outside the door growling but would eventually fuck off, and I would live to fight another day.

-One day thank god , no poodle was about ,so I was watching my back in case he got me from behind.
-As I was putting the newspaper through the mail box slot, it was grabbed by the fucking poodle on the other side of the door.
+One day I was at the dogs address , thank god there was no poodle about .
+So I was watching my back in case he got me from behind.
+As I was putting the newspaper through the mail box slot, it was grabbed by the fucking poodle who was waiting on the other side of the door.
 The bastard was waiting for me!
+It scared the shit out of me.
+So I thought , ” I’ll teach that bastard a lesson ”

 So I held on to the newspaper and the dog pulled on the newspaper some more i could hear and feel the newspaper giving up the ghost .
 Yes , with me hanging on to the paper and not letting go ,it drove the poodle nuts .
 I could hear him growling the other side of the door.
 He let go of the paper and I wriggled it at him thro the letter box.
 So he attacked the newspaper some more.